neoshadybeat/hashidsBundle/README.md

 hashidsBundle
 =============

-##This is a bundle to use http://www.hashids.org/ has a service
+##This is a bundle to use http://www.hashids.org/ as a service

 ## Installation